Striptease (film): Critical response

 Brian D. Johnson of Maclean's, who thought Moore's acting was terrible, predicted that despite Moore's financial success, her career depended on the success of this film and the film was "tacky, pretentious-and boring."
 This critic described Striptease as displaying Moore's vanity.
 David Ansen of Newsweek, sharing Ebert's view on Moore's character, also claimed Striptease failed as a drama because it had no mystery, revealing the identity of its villains early.
 Moreover, the "damsel-in-distress angle generates zero tension."
 Daniel P. Franklin, in his book Politics and Film: The Political Culture of Film in the United States went so far as to call Striptease "the worst film ever made" and stated "The film pays homage to Moore's surgical breast enhancement".
 Nathan Rabin, reviewing the film for his series "My Year of Flops", described the film thus: "Moore's dour lead performance sabotages the film from the get-go.
 It's as if director Andrew Bergman told Moore she was acting in a serious drama about a struggling single mother...and then told everyone else in the cast that they were making a zany crime comedy filled with kooky characters, sleazy hustlers, dumbass opportunists and outsized caricatures."

 Audiences surveyed by CinemaScore gave the film a grade of "B−" on scale of A+ to F.

 Box office

-Striptease made $12,322,069 in its first weekend, behind The Nutty Professor with Eddie Murphy, Eraser starring Arnold Schwarzenegger and Disney's The Hunchback of Notre Dame, in which Moore voiced the main character Esmeralda.
+Striptease made $12,322,069 in its first weekend, ranking fourth behind The Nutty Professor with Eddie Murphy, Eraser starring Arnold Schwarzenegger and Disney's The Hunchback of Notre Dame, in which Moore voiced the main character Esmeralda.
 Ultimately, Striptease made $33,109,743 in the United States and domestically it was the 47th highest-grossing film of 1996.
 It made $113,309,743 internationally, having grossed £2,294,568 in the UK.